puppetlabs/puppet-docs/source/pe/2.5/compliance_basics.markdown

 ![Baseline compliance workflow diagram](./images/baseline/baseline_workflow.png)

-- **A sysadmin** writes manifests defining which resources to audit on which nodes.
+- **A sysadmin** writes manifests that define which resources to audit on which nodes.
 - **Puppet agent** retrieves and caches a catalog compiled from those manifests.
 - **Puppet inspect** reads that catalog to discover which resources to audit, then submits an inspect report.
 - **The console** analyzes inspect reports, then calculates a daily report of differences between the inspected system state and the approved baseline state.
 (Or, if this is the node's first inspect report, it will create an initial baseline for it.)